gdiaz384/py3TranslateLLM/README.md

     1. All input files besides `fileToTranslate` are read and parsed.
     1. The data structure that holds both the untranslated and translated text while the program is working is called `mainSpreadsheet`.
 How it is created is handled differently depending upon if `fileToTranslate` is a spreadsheet or a text file.
 For spreadsheets:
         1. If `fileToTranslate` is a spreadsheet (.csv, .xlsx, .xls, .ods), it is converted to `mainSpreadsheet` as-is.
 See above for the formatting guidelines.
-    1. If `fileToTranslate` is a text file, the following occurs:
+    1. If `fileToTranslate` is a text file:
-        1. Settings related to parsing dialogue from `parsingSettingsFile` are considered.
-        1. If present, `characterNamesDictionary` is also considered for which lines not to ignore in creating paragraphs from `fileToTranslate`.
-        1. The untranslated dialogue paragraphs are then written to the first column of `mainSpreadsheet`.
+        1. The lines in the text file are read in as-is line-by-line without any parsing logic.
+            - To parse the text file in a more complicated way, use [py3AnyText2Spreadsheet](//github.com/gdiaz384/py3AnyText2Spreadsheet).
     1. The process to translate the rawText column in `mainSpreadsheet` using a particular translation engine begins.
-Examples: koboldcpp, deepl api/web, fairseq/sugoi.
+Examples: koboldcpp, deepl_api_free, deepl_api_pro, deepl_web, py3translationServer, sugoi.
         1. If a paragraph is present in `cache.xlsx`, it is translated using the cache file and the translation process skips to step 7/step g.
         1. If present, `characterNamesDictionary` is considered and replacements are performed.
         1. If present, `preTranslationDictionary` is considered and replacements are performed.